pulumi/pulumi-tf-provider-boilerplate/README.md

     * In the "Installing" section, correct package names for the various SDK libraries in the languages Pulumi supports.
     * In the "Configuration" section, any configurable options for the provider.
 These may include, but are not limited to, environment variables or options that can be set via [`pulumi config set`](https://www.pulumi.com/docs/reference/cli/pulumi_config_set/).
     * In the "Reference" section, provide a link to the to-be-published documentation.
+    * Feel free to refer to [the Pulumi AWS provider README](https://github.com/pulumi/pulumi-aws) as an example.

 ### Composing the Provider Code - Prerequisites